Skip to main content

 Is the pay increase covering all salaried staff in general practice?

-• The award is intended to cover all salaried practice staff not just salaried GPs.
-The total value of the award for salaried practice staff in 2023/24 is 6%.
+• The total value of the award for salaried practice staff in 2023/24 is 6%.
 GP contractors are excluded as they are subject to a five-year investment agreement to 2023/24, which was agreed with the BMA in 2019.

 How much will dentists receive?